gmc-code/PC-app-development/docs/pyscript/browser_elements.rst

 	| The **event_type** should be the name of the browser event to handle as a string (e.g. "click", "input", "keypress", "change", "mouseover").
 	| The **selector** should be a string containing a valid selector to indicate the target elements in the DOM whose events of event_type are of interest.
 	| e.g. @when("click", "#start_button")
+	| The function decorated with `@when` will be called whenever the specified event occurs on the target element.

 ----